Luke 19 – The Triumphal Entry

 b.
 Look, Lord… I restore fourfold: In receiving Jesus and spending just a little time with Him, Zacchaeus knew he had to repent and make restitution.
 First he just sought after Jesus; but in seeking Jesus he also came to seek repentance.

 i.
 Zacchaeus cheerfully offered to do as much or even more than the law demanded.
-The promise to make restitution to anyone he had wronged was be remarkable; “Considering the way he had made his money it was unlikely that this would be a short list.”
+The promise to make restitution to anyone he had wronged was remarkable; “Considering the way he had made his money it was unlikely that this would be a short list.”
 (Morris)

 ii.
 Can a life change this quickly?
 Yes.
 Not every habit in the life of Zacchaeus changed immediately, but the heart changed and there was some evidence of life-change immediately.